 Instead of entering bearing geometry by the user, it can be selected from a database.

 The data of inner geometry of the bearings provided with the database are approximated from outer dimensions.
 Additional databases from bearing manufacturers are available.
-Catalog data with approximated inner geometry is available from SKF and included in the installation.
-Encrypted bearing databases including inner geometry are available from GMN and IBC, please contact the bearing manufacturer for these databases.
+Catalog data with approximated inner geometry is available from Schaeffler and SKF and is included in the installation.
+Encrypted bearing databases including inner geometry are available from HQW/Barden, CSC, GMN and IBC and other manufacturers.
+The databases from HQW/Barden and CSC are included in the installation, please contact the bearing manufacturer for further databases.